Expert Resources

 How to Submit Your Letters of Recommendation Through the Common App

+In order to submit your letters through the Common App, log into the Common Application website after it opens on August 1st and add your recommenders to your “Invite and Manage Recommenders” list.
 Go to the Recommenders and FERPA section of one of your schools in the My Colleges tab.
-Before you can assign your recommender(s), you’ll need to complete the Family Educational Rights and Privacy Act (FERPA) release authorization process.
-We recommend waiving your rights.
+Before you can assign your recommender(s), you must complete the Family Educational Rights and Privacy Act (FERPA) release authorization process.
 Then, you can assign your recommender(s) to each school you are applying to.

 By assigning recommenders, you are notifying the Common App which letters you want to be sent to which school on your list.
 Make sure to meet each of your school’s specific requirements regarding letters of recommendation as you choose which letters are sent to which school.
 Some schools allow three letters while others only allow two, so be sure to double check each school’s policy on their admissions website.

 Your recommenders will be invited to submit their letter of recommendation online (either through Common App or Naviance eDocs, depending on the school).

 Check in online periodically.
 If the submission deadline is drawing near and your recommenders haven’t yet submitted their letters, check in with each one.
 Be patient with your recommenders throughout this process.

-Once they have submitted your letter, be sure to take the time to write them a handwritten note thanking them for writing your letter of recommendation!
-Once you start hearing from colleges, keep them updated with your success stories, as they will want the chance to congratulate you!
+Finally, once they have submitted your letter, be sure to take the time to write them a handwritten note thanking them for writing your letter of recommendation!
+As you start hearing from colleges, keep them updated with your success stories so that they can celebrate your successes.

 Frequently Asked Questions